-Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable (normally before 10am) on the first day that they do not attend school.
+Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, school administrative staff will contact the parent by telephone call as soon as is practicable (normally before 10am) on the first day that they do not attend school.
 If parents cannot be contacted, all adults given as contacts by parents on the school's database will be contacted in the priority order given to us by parents to ascertain if the child is safe and well.
-If no one on the list is contactable, admin staff will contact a member of the SLT, normally the Attendance Officer and/or the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead to make a decision on what steps to take next.
-Depending on the specific details known about the child's welfare, needs and previous attendance, a decision will then be made whether to contact social services, the police or any other appropriate agency e.g. Sheffield MAST.
+If no one on the list is contactable, admin staff will contact a member of the SLT, normally the School Attendance Champion and/or the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead to decide on what steps to take next.
+Depending on the specific details known about the child's welfare, needs and previous attendance, a decision will then be made whether to contact social services, the police or any other appropriate agency e.g. Sheffield FIS.
 Home visits by school staff may also be made following the school's home visits policy.

-Most incidents where parents have not contacted school to explain a child's absence before 9:30 a.m. will be recorded by admin staff and passed to the school's Attendance Officer unless it can be shown that there were circumstances where it would have been very difficult to let school know about the absence in good time e.g. the parent was taking their child to hospital.
-This information should be added electronically as a note on the register.
+Most incidents where parents have not contacted school to explain a child's absence before 9:20am will be recorded by admin staff and passed to the school's Attendance Officer unless it can be shown that there were circumstances where it would have been very difficult to let school know about the absence in good time e.g. the parent was taking their child to hospital.
+See recording form attached.